Middle Years Programme

 Fascinating stage in education for 6-10 graders

-Things change quickly, students develop from being Primary school children to IGCSE students and it seems relationships with friends, teachers and parents change every minute.
+Things change quickly, students develop from being Primary school children to young adults and it seems relationships with friends, teachers and parents change every minute.
 In this second stage of education, we try not only to develop the academic potential of Middle Year Students, but we are also committed to the social and emotional aspects of learning.
 Our students in Grade 6 to 10 follow a bilingual programme based upon the requirements of the Berlin Rahmenlehrplan, and our understanding of Middle Years in international education.